DanielMuller/danielmuller.me/content/post/resize-images-on-the-fly.md

 date = 2020-03-05T10:21:27+08:00
 lastmod = 2020-03-05T10:21:27+08:00
 draft = false
-Excerpt = "Clients know the best what sizes an image should be (screen size, dpr, ...).
+summary = "Clients know the best what sizes an image should be (screen size, dpr, ...).
 Don't pre-generate useless sizes and let them ask for the dimensions that suits them best." categories = [
   "Media",
   "Static",